Antoni de Villarroel: Imprisonment and death

 Villarroel was imprisoned first in the castle of Alicante and later (1715) in A Coruña, where he died (22 February 1726).
-He spent his last years confined in a cell that flooded with the rising tide, circumstance that caused a total paralysis of his two legs.
+He spent his last years confined in a cell that flooded with the rising tide, a circumstance that caused a total paralysis of his two legs.
 The actual date of his death was discovered by Josep Catà and Antoni Muñoz in 2009.
 Until then, it was considered that Villarroel had been released from the Alcazar of Segovia following the peace of Vienna and had lived in the pension that would have granted, until his death, the Archduke Charles Emperor of the Holy Roman Empire.

 Legacy

 A street in the l'Eixample district of modern Barcelona is named after Villarroel.

-In the historical novel Victus of the Catalan writer Albert Sánchez Piñol, about the war of the Spanish succession and specially the Siege of Barcelona, Villarroel is portrayed as the true hero of the Barcelona defense.
+In the 2014 historical novel Victus of the Catalan writer Albert Sánchez Piñol, about the War of the Spanish Succession and specially the Siege of Barcelona, Villarroel is portrayed as the true hero of the Barcelona defense.